 Swimming at Horseshoe Bay

-For those that want to cool off, it is possible to swim at Horseshoe Bay.
+It is possible for those who want to cool off to swim at Horseshoe Bay.
 It is easily accessible via the Boardwalk Beach Trail.
 Not to be confused with Horseshoe Bay in Bermuda, the Lake Superior water in Horseshoe Bay is a brisk and refreshing 4 degrees Celsius on average in the summer.
 As we were visiting late in the summer with some frosty nights, we only ended up dipping our toes.

 Pukaskwa National Park Wildlife Spotting